Chris-McGonigle/conversion-compendium/README.md

 ![Choosing a starting unit](./assets/images/temperature-choice.png)

 Again as before, inputs are limited to numerical inputs (less than 4) only, and any other input will produce a warning message.
+However, as temperature can be measured in below zero degrees, negative number inputs are allowed.

 Once a user inputs a figure and hits enter, they are then provided with their starting figure and the two conversion figures returned.